NicHub/lora-mailbox/README.md

 ## Before you start

--   Rename `src/common/credentials-example.h` to `src/common/credentials.h`
+-   Copy `src/common/credentials-example.h` to `src/common/credentials.h`
-    and and update the details with your information.
+    and update the details with your information.
--   Rename `platformio_user_preferences-example.ini` to `platformio_user_preferences.ini`
+-   Copy `platformio_user_preferences-example.ini` to `platformio_user_preferences.ini`
-    and and update the details with your information.
+    and update the details with your information.

 ## Hardware